aldolat/posts-in-sidebar/readme.txt

 = 3.8.3-dev =

-* Now the custom field value for getting posts via custom field key can be the taxonomy ID.
+* Now the custom field value for getting posts via custom field key can be the taxonomy ID (props by morfe1).
 * Removed Italian l10n from `languages/` directory, because the Italian language pack in GlotPress is completed.
 * Hardening security on i18n.